OK Go is helping these kids make art in outer space

 Of course, the students will also have more video chats with the band along the way, after meeting for the first time over video recently to learn that their submissions had been accepted.
 (The resulting footage, included below, is predictably adorable.)

-Is this entire project part of a stealth Willy Wonka-style search to find new blood to take over the OK Go mantle of stratospheric video projects when the band retires?
+Is this entire project part of a stealth Willy Wonka-style search for new blood to take over the OK Go mantle of stratospheric video projects when the band retires?
 Probably not.
 But it is a sign of their faith in the next generation.